--> Skip to main content

 Kodanda – The Bow of Rama

 Kodanda is the name of the bow used by Bhagavan Sri Rama to vanquish the practitioners of Adharma in the Ramayana.
 This bow of Sri Ram is known as the auspicious one.
-Usually a bow has 3 or 5 or 7 joints.
-But Kodanda has 9 joints.
-There are also temples dedicated to Kodanda Rama especially in Telangana, Andhra Pradesh and Tamil Nadu.
-In such temples, Bhagavan Sri Ram is worshipped in the murti form in which he holds a bow.
-It is not mentioned in the Ramayana as to how Rama came into the possession of his bow.
+Usually, a bow has 3, 5, or 7 joints.
+However, Kodanda is unique, having 9 joints.
+This characteristic sets it apart as a symbol of extraordinary power and divine intervention.
+The Kodanda bow is deeply revered, and there are several temples dedicated to Kodanda Rama, particularly in the southern states of India, such as Telangana, Andhra Pradesh, and Tamil Nadu.
+In these temples, Bhagavan Sri Ram is worshipped in the murti form, where he is depicted holding the Kodanda bow, symbolizing his role as a warrior upholding Dharma.
+Despite its significance, the Ramayana does not detail how Rama came into possession of this formidable weapon.
+The absence of this backstory adds to the mystique of the Kodanda bow, allowing devotees and scholars to focus on its symbolic importance in Rama's mission to eradicate evil and es